 Oxaliplatin may cause a funny taste in your mouth.
 Some people say this tastes like metal or cardboard.
+You may find that food loses its flavour, or you stop enjoying some foods or drinks.
 Taste changes normally get better once you finish your chemotherapy.
 You might find our tips for coping with taste changes helpful.

 Bruising and bleeding

-Oxaliplatin can lower the number of platelets in your blood – this is called thrombocytopenia.
-This can cause you to bruise more easily than normal, and may be more likely to have nosebleeds or bleeding gums.
-Speak to your chemotherapy team straight away if you get any of these side effects.
+Oxaliplatin can lower the number of platelets in your blood.
+This is called thrombocytopenia.
+You may bruise more easily than normal and may be more likely to have nosebleeds or bleeding gums.
+If you have a nosebleed that does not stop after five minutes, call the emergency number.

 Anaemia (feeling tired or dizzy)